kanopi/shrubs/README.md

 ### Tell Cypress where to import the tests

-In the `tests/cypress/cypress/support` folder, edit `e2e.js` and add the
+In the `support` folder for where your Cypress tests are located, edit `commands.js` and add the
 following:

 ```
 // Import commands.js using ES2015 syntax:
-import '../e2e/shrubs/commands'
+import './shrubs/commands'
 ```

-### TO Ignore or not ignore, that is the....
+### To Ignore or not ignore, that is the....

 In you `.gitignore` file, add the following to ignore this repository as it is installed via composer.